Four Seasons in Java

-Four Seasons in Java (Empat Musim Pertiwi) is an upcoming drama film written and directed by Kamila Andini.
-The film stars Putri Marino as Pertiwi, the title character.
-It is an Indonesian-Singaporean-Philippine-Dutch-Norwegian-German international co-production.
+Four Seasons in Java (Empat Musim Pertiwi) is a 2026 drama film written and directed by Kamila Andini.
+A co-production of Indonesia, Singapore, Netherlands, Norway, Germany, France, Poland, and Thailand, it stars Putri Marino as Pertiwi, the title character.

-It is scheduled for Indonesian theatrical release in 2026.
+The film had its world premiere at the Centrepiece section of the 2026 Toronto International Film Festival on 13 September, and is scheduled for Indonesian theatrical release on 8 October.
+It was also selected as the Indonesian submission for the Best International Feature Film at the 99th Academy Awards.

 Premise

 A woman returns to her village after being imprisoned for the murder of a man who tried to rape her.